Living with Sickle Cell Disease and Anemia

 According to Kathryn Britos-Swain, a state sickle cell coordinator, the median life expectancy for one living with sickle cell disease is 42 for men and 48 for women.

-For those with sickle cell disease, there is currently only one potential cure, and that is by way of bone marrow transplant, also known as a stem cell transplant.
-In light of this, for the sickle cell patient, treatment is generally aimed three different ways:
+For those with sickle cell disease, there is currently only one potential cure, and that is through bone marrow transplant, also known as a stem cell transplant.
+Treatment focuses on three different elements:

 - Avoiding Sickle Cell Crisis